About Extreme Environmental Medicine

 More about Extreme Environmental Medicine

-- Dr. Lehnhardt is the Program Director of the Fellowship in Extreme Environmental Medicine (FEEM)
+- Dr. Lehnhardt created the Fellowship in Extreme Environmental Medicine (FEEM) at the George Washington University

 - See Kris' blog post for Blue Marble Exploration, "Extreme Environmental Medicine: A Paradigm Shift for Physicians"